Newsmakers 2013: Search for Baby Elaina ends in heartbreakWritten by Sarah Ottney | Editor in Chief | firstname.lastname@example.org

-On Dec.
-3, Steinfurth and King pleaded guilty to all charges related to the toddler’s death and signed plea deals.
+Both pleaded guilty to all charges related to the toddler’s death and signed prearranged plea deals.

 King, 24, was sentenced to 25 years to life: 20 years to life for aggravated murder, two years for obstruction of justice, two years for tampering with evidence and one year for abuse of a corpse.

-Lucas County Prosecutor Julia Bates said she hopes the convictions — which close a case that has drawn national attention since the girl was reported missing on June 2 — allow family and community members to begin healing.
+At a news conference following the hearings, Lucas County Prosecutor Julia Bates said she hoped the convictions would allow family and community members to begin healing.

 “You may ask us, ‘Why did we make a deal with the devil here today?’”
-Bates said during a press conference following the sentencings. “[Everyone involved with the case] did a great deal of soul-searching about making any kind of concession to the killer of a little child.
+Bates said. “[Everyone involved with the case] did a great deal of soul-searching about making any kind of concession to the killer of a little child.

 “[Experts] looked at those bones and gave us some answers, but the answers that they gave us did not answer all of the questions. … There are things we would never have known if we had not made an agreement.